nbashir97/effectsize/README.md

 |     BMI     |                      |         30.0 (7.3)        |      29.2 (7.8)     |
 | Cholesterol |                      |        188.0 (40.8)       |     189.6 (43.5)    |

-We will assume that the name of the `Pandas DataFrame` in which these data are stored is `nhanes`, and the name of the variable specifying whether indivduals are smokers or non-smokers is named `smoking`.
+We will assume that the `Pandas DataFrame` in which these data are stored is named `nhanes`, and the name of the variable specifying whether indivduals are smokers or non-smokers is named `smoking`.

 To compute ESs for all variables: